 You must complete your credit allocation by the deadline and, once it’s been submitted, it can’t be changed.
 If you miss the deadline, all credits will be automatically allocated to your HSA as this is the most tax-effective option.

-If you were hired part-way through the school year, you’ll have 90 days from your date of enrolment to make your credit allocation, with subsequent allocations due during the summer allocation period for upcoming years.
+If you are a new employee, you’ll have 90 days from your date of enrolment to make your credit allocation, with subsequent allocations due during the summer allocation period for upcoming years.

 Monitoring your Balances